-extensions:process-p thing This function returns t if thing is a process.
-Otherwise it returns nil [Function] extensions:process-pid process This function returns the process ID, an integer, for the process .
-[Function] extensions:process-status process This function returns the current status of process , which is one of :running, :stopped, :exited, or : [Function] signaled. extensions:process-exit-code process This function returns either the exit code for process, if it is :exited, or the termination signal proc :signaled.
-The result is undefined for processes that are still alive. [ Function ] cess if it is extensions:process-core-dumped process This function returns t if someone used a Unix signal to terminate the process and caused it to dur core image. [ Function ] mp a Unix extensions:process-pty process This function returns either the two-way stream connected to process's Unix PTY connection or is none. [ Function ] nil if there extensions:process-output process [Function] [Function] [Function] eam. nil is extensions:process-status-hook process This function returns the current function to call whenever process's status changes.
-This function process as a required argument. process-status-hook is setf'able. [ Function ] n takes the extensions:process-plist process This function returns annotations supplied by users, and it is setf'able.
-This is available solely for associate information with process without having to build a-lists or hash tables of process structure extensions:process-wait process & optional check-for-stopped [Function]
+extensions:process-p thing

+This function returns t if thing is a process.
+Otherwise it returns nil extensions:process-pid process extensions:process-status process extensions:process-exit-code process

+This function returns the process ID, an integer, for the process.

+This function returns the current status of process, which is one of :running, :stopped, :exited, or :signaled.

+This function returns either the exit code for process, if it is :exited, or the termination signal process if it is :signaled.
+The result is undefined for processes that are still alive.

+extensions:process-core-dumped process

+This function returns t if someone used a Unix signal to terminate the process and caused it to dump a Unix core image.

+extensions:process-pty process

+This function returns either the two-way stream connected to process's Unix PTY connection or nil if there is none.

+extensions:process-input process

+extensions:process-output process

+extensions:process-error process

+If the corresponding stream was created, these functions return the input, output or error fd-stream. nil is returned if there is no stream.

+extensions:process-status-hook process

+This function returns the current function to call whenever process's status changes.
+This function takes the process as a required argument. process-status-hook is setf'able.

+extensions:process-plist process

+This function returns annotations supplied by users, and it is setf'able.
+This is available solely for users to associate information with process without having to build a-lists or hash tables of process structures.

+extensions:process-wait process & optional check-for-stopped